Motion (geometry)

 In geometry, a motion is an isometry of a metric space.
 For instance, a plane equipped with the Euclidean distance metric is a metric space in which a mapping associating congruent figures is a motion.

+Motions can be divided into direct (also known as proper or rigid) and indirect (or improper) motions.

+Direct motions include translations and rotations, which preserve the orientation of a chiral shape.

+Indirect motions include reflections, glide reflections, and Improper rotations, that invert the orientation of a chiral shape.

+Some geometers define motion in such a way that only direct motions are motions.

 More generally, the term motion is a synonym for surjective isometry in metric geometry, including elliptic geometry and hyperbolic geometry.
 In the latter case, hyperbolic motions provide an approach to the subject for beginners.

-Motions can be divided into direct and indirect motions.

-Direct, proper or rigid motions are motions like translations and rotations that preserve the orientation of a chiral shape.

-Indirect, or improper motions are motions like reflections, glide reflections and Improper rotations that invert the orientation of a chiral shape.

-Some geometers define motion in such a way that only direct motions are motions.

 In differential geometry

 In differential geometry, a diffeomorphism is called a motion if it induces an isometry between the tangent space at a manifold point and the tangent space at the image of that point.